Walla Walla University: Academics

-School of Theology

-The school of theology is one of Walla Walla University's oldest programs.
-It offers majors in theology, religion, and biblical languages.
-It has employed a number of important Seventh-day Adventist theologians throughout its history, including Alden Thompson; and has graduated others, including Charles Scriven.
-It employs nine professors and can be found inside the Walla Walla University administration building.

 Other programs

-Walla Walla University's Department of Biological Sciences is one of its most popular programs, and is important to the university due to its operation of the Rosario Beach Marine Campus as well as being the university's oldest master's degree program.
-Additionally, the department of music is historically important to Walla Walla University as one of its first bachelor's degree programs.
+Walla Walla University's Department of Biological Sciences is one of its most popular programs.
+It operates the Rosario Beach Marine Campus.
+It is the university's oldest master's degree program.

 Campuses

 Walla Walla University has five campuses.
 They are located in Washington, Oregon, and Montana.

 College Place Main Campus

 The first campus of Walla Walla University remains its central campus.
-Located just outside of Walla Walla, Washington, the campus was initially 40 acres before being expanded to the present-day 83 acres, in addition to 592 total acres in the local area.
+Located outside of Walla Walla, Washington, the campus was initially 40 acres before being expanded to the present-day 83 acres, in addition to 592 total acres in the local area.
 The city of College Place, Washington sprung up shortly after the founding of the campus in 1892 to support the students and workers of the university.
 Nearly the entire undergraduate program of Walla Walla University is located on this campus, and the graduate program in education is also located on this campus.
-The oldest building on campus is Village Hall, which was built in 1920 as the original university church; today, it is used to put on drama productions, and the student development center operates from its basement.
-Other old buildings on campus include Bowers Hall (1924), which currently houses the School of Business; and Conard Hall (1934), one of the women's dorms.
-The campus includes Martin Airfield, opened in 1942 for the aviation department; and KGTS, the campus radio station, which heads the Positive Life Radio network that operates across Washington, Oregon, and Idaho.
+The oldest building on campus is Village Hall, built in 1920 as the university church.
+The campus includes Martin Airfield, opened in 1942 for the aviation department.